fametrano/fametrano.github.io/_pages/about.md

 automated non-discretionary elastic monetary policy for a new generation of cryptocurrencies ([Hayek Money](https://ssrn.com/abstract=2425270)).

-He has been also cofounder and coadministrator of the [QuantLib](https://www.quantlib.org) project, a comprehensive free/open-source software framework for quantitative finance.
+He has been also founder and coadministrator of the [QuantLib](https://www.quantlib.org) project, a comprehensive free/open-source software framework for quantitative finance.
-"[Interest Rate Derivatives]({{ site.baseurl }}/ird/)" Adjunct Professor at the University of Milano-Bicocca, he has
+Former "[Interest Rate Derivatives]({{ site.baseurl }}/ird/)" Adjunct Professor at the University of Milano-Bicocca, he has
-[relevant publications](https://ssrn.com/author=510135) on this subject and has headed trading, quantitative, and risk-management teams in Banca IMI (Intesa Sanpaolo), Banca Caboto and Monte Paschi Asset Management; he has also been co-founder and managing partner of RiskMap (now StatPro Italia).
+[relevant publications](https://ssrn.com/author=510135) on this subject and has headed trading, quantitative, and risk-management teams in Banca IMI (Intesa Sanpaolo), Banca Caboto and Monte Paschi Asset Management; he has also been cofounder and managing partner of RiskMap (now part of Confluence Technologies).

 His mom and dad are very proud of him, his wife might share the feeling but has never disclosed her opinion officially,